nodejs/node/doc/api/cli.md

 added: REPLACEME
 -->

-Enable a `no-addons` resolution condition as well as disable loading native addons.
+Disable the `node-addons` exports condition as well as disable loading native addons.
 When `--no-addons` is specified, calling `process.dlopen` or requiring a native C++ addon will fail and throw an exception.

 ### `--no-deprecation`
 <!-- YAML